-You are looking for creative thinkers who can see what is not apparent and who won’t rush to evaluate ideas too early.
+You are looking for creative thinkers who can see what is not apparent and won’t rush to evaluate ideas too early.

 Some people do better by starting this as a solo activity and then comparing notes.
 Others need group interaction to spur thought.
-Since there are no right answers, think about your corporate culture and the scenarios that will produce the best cross-functional results.
+Since there are no correct answers, think about your corporate culture and the scenarios that will produce the best cross-functional results.

 After that, the annual review should take an hour or two unless there has been a substantive change in the business or the management team.

 Annual budgeting, performance reviews, and strategic planning tend to have annual cycles driven by the fiscal year.
 A risk management discussion is not tied to a specific date.
-Look at all of the annual events of this type, find a blank spot in the calendar, and think about discussing risk then.
+Look at all of the yearly events of this type, find a blank spot in the calendar, and think about discussing risk then.

 Risk management is an ongoing activity and needs an in-depth review by the board at least once annually.

-©2022.
+This is an updated version of an article originally published in February 2019. ©2022.
 DailyDACTM, LLC d/b/a/ Financial PoiseTM.
 This article is subject to the disclaimers found here.